It’s time to wake up, my friends. Wake up with a serious buzz that offers both a dose of caffeine, and a little boozy kick.

 Alternatively, think about trying different varieties of chocolate sauces.
 There are tons out on the market now from dark to salted caramel chocolate.
 Any of those would be fun to try to make this cocktail your own.

-Do you love coffee cocktails?
-We have a few more that you should definitely try out:
+Do you love cold coffee cocktails?
+We have a few more that you should definitely try out to recharge:

 What do you like more, coffee or chocolate?
 Tell us in the comments below and be sure to come back to rate the recipe after you’ve tried it.